alexbrandsen/timeperiod2daterange/README.md

 # timeperiod2daterange
-A tool that converts time period entities to standardised date ranges
+A tool that converts Dutch time period entities to standardised date ranges